Barnacle goose: Distribution and population size

-Small numbers of feral birds, derived from escapes from zoo collections, also breed in other Northern European countries.
-Occasionally, a wild bird will appear in the Northeastern United States or Canada, but care must be taken to separate out wild birds from escaped individuals, as barnacle geese are popular waterfowl with collectors.
+The species has been recorded as a vagrant in eastern Canada, the Northeastern United States and India; care must be taken to distinguish these wild birds from escaped individuals, as barnacle geese are popular waterfowl with collectors.

-Ecology, behavior, and life history
+Ecology, behaviour, and life history

-Barnacle geese frequently build their nests high on mountain cliffs, away from predators (primarily Arctic foxes and polar bears), but also away from their feeding grounds such as lakes, rivers.
+Barnacle geese frequently build their nests high on mountain cliffs, away from predators, primarily Arctic foxes and polar bears, but also away from their feeding grounds such as lakes, rivers.
 Like all geese, the goslings are not fed by the adults.
-Instead of bringing food to the newly hatched goslings, the goslings are brought to the ground.
-The parents show them the way to jump from the cliff and the goslings follow them by instincts and take the plunge.
+Instead of bringing food to the newly hatched goslings, the goslings learn to jump down the cliff, possibly from heights of hundreds of feet.

 Unable to fly, the goslings, in their first days of life, jump off the cliff and fall; their small size, feathery down, and very light weight helps to protect some of them from serious injury when they hit the rocks below, but many die from the impact.
 Arctic foxes are attracted by the noise made by the parent geese during this time, and capture many dead or injured goslings.
 The foxes also stalk the young as they are led by the parents to wetland feeding areas.
 Due to these hardships only 50% of the chicks survive the first month.